moja-global/mentorship/google-summer-of-code/GSOC-2023-Ideas.md

 ### First steps

-Introduce yourself on Slack in the `#user-interface` channel and review the existing preconfigured FLINT modules on FLINT-UI.
+Introduce yourself on Slack in the `#09-user-interface` channel and review the existing preconfigured FLINT modules on FLINT-UI.
 After running those modules, share your inferences as a small document to help us review your understanding of the project.
 Next, create a small contribution to the FLINT-UI project and ask mentors for feedback.
 Review the UI library and identify scopes for improvement to make them more accessible and performant.